ShinobiBoi/EgyptGateway/README.md

 > A gamified travel companion for exploring Egypt's heritage, built as a graduation project.

 Egypt Gateway is an Android application designed to make discovering Egypt's monuments more engaging, intelligent, and rewarding for tourists and locals alike.
-It combines interactive maps, AI-powered monument recognition, and a full gamification system to turn cultural tourism into an immersive experience.
+It combines interactive maps, AI-powered monument recognition, and a full gamification system to turn cultural tourism into an immersive experience, In addition, the application provides intelligent meal-time restaurant recommendations through scheduled notifications based on user food preferences and location.

 ---